 Newark, New Jersey.
 A consent decree, previously agreed upon by the U.S. Environmental Protection Agency ("EPA"), the New Jersey Department of Environmental Protection and Energy ("DEP") and Occidental, as successor to Chemicals, was entered in 1990 by the United States District Court of New Jersey and requires implementation of a remedial action plan at Chemicals' former Newark, New Jersey agricultural chemicals plant.
 The approved remedy has been completed and paid for by Tierra.
 This project is in the operation and maintenance phase.
-YPF Holdings Inc. has reserved approximately 51 as of March 31, 2007, in connection with such activities.
+YPF Holdings Inc. has reserved approximately 50 as of June 30, 2007, in connection with such activities.

 Passaic River, New Jersey.
 Studies have indicated that sediments of the Newark Bay watershed, including the Passaic River adjacent to the former Newark plant, are contaminated with hazardous chemicals from many sources.
-Maxus, on behalf of Occidental, negotiated an agreement with the EPA under which Tierra has conducted further testing and studies near the plant site.
+Maxus, forced to act on behalf of Occidental, negotiated an agreement with the EPA under which Tierra has conducted further testing and studies near the plant site.
 While some work remains, these studies were substantially completed in 2005.
 In addition:

 - The EPA and other agencies are addressing the lower Passaic River in a joint federal, state, local and private sector cooperative effort designated as the Lower Passaic River Restoration Project ("PRRP").
 Tierra, along with approximately seventy two other entities, participated in an initial remedial investigation and feasibility study ("RIFS") in connection with the PRRP.
-The parties are discussing the possibility of further work with the EPA and how the costs of any such work will be allocated among them. - In 2003, the DEP issued Directive No. 1 to approximately 66 entities, including Occidental and Maxus and certain of their respective related entities.
+The parties are discussing the possibility of further work with the EPA. - In 2003, the DEP issued Directive No. 1 to approximately 66 entities, including Occidental and Maxus and certain of their respective related entities.
 Directive No. 1 seeks to address natural resource damages allegedly resulting from almost 200 years of historic industrial and commercial development of the lower 17 miles of the Passaic River and a part of its watershed.
 Directive No. 1 asserts that the named entities are jointly and severally liable for the alleged natural resource damages without regard to fault.
 The DEP has asserted jurisdiction in this matter even though all or part of the lower Passaic River has been designated as a Superfund site and is a subject of the PRRP.
 Directive No. 1 calls for the following actions: interim compensatory restoration, injury identification, injury quantification and value determination.
 Maxus and Tierra responded to Directive No. 1 setting forth good faith defenses.
-Settlement discussions between the DEP and the named entities have been held; however, no agreement has been reached or is assured.
+Settlement discussions between the DEP and the named entities have been held; however, no agreement has been reached or is assured. - In 2004, the EPA and Occidental entered into an administrative order on consent (the "AOC") pursuant to which Tierra (on behalf of Occidental) has agreed to conduct testing and studies to characterize contaminated sediment and biota in the Newark Bay.
+The initial field work on this study, which includes testing in the Newark Bay, has been substantially completed.
+Discussions with the EPA regarding additional work that might be required are underway. - In December 2005, the DEP issued a directive to Tierra, Maxus and Occidental directing said parties to pay the State of New Jersey's costs of developing a Source Cotrol Dredge Plan focused on allegedly dioxin-contaminated sediment in the lower six-mile portion of the Passaic River.
+The developed of this Plan is estimated by the DEP to cost aproximately US\$ 2 million.
+This directive was issued even though this portion of the lower Passaic River is a subject of the PRRP.
+The DEP has advised the recipients that (a) it is engaged in discussions with the EPA regarding the subject matter of the directive, and (b) they are not required to respond to the directive until otherwise notified.